Mandzukic sets Champions League records to spark Juventus comeback

 The Croatia international – who scored a stunning goal in Juve's final defeat to Madrid in Cardiff last season – is the first player to score two first-half goals away at the Bernabeu in a Champions League match.

-Mandzukic's brace meant holders Madrid trailed by two goals at half-time in a Champions League game for the first time since February 2000.
+Mandzukic's brace meant holders Madrid trailied by two goals at half-time in a Champions League game for the first time since February 2000.

-The Spanish giants went on to lose the match 3-1, with a late Ronaldo penalty sparing any Los Blancos blushes to book Real's place in the semi-finals for an eighth consecutive season.
+The LaLiga giants went on to lose that match 3-1 against Bundesliga side Bayern Munich, with Zinedine Zidane responding to his team's poor start by replacing Casemiro and Gareth Bale with Lucas Vazquez and Marco Asensio at the interval.

 2 - Mario Mandzukic is the first player to score two first-half goals away at the Bernabeu in a Champions League match.
 Fighting. #RMAJUVE— OptaJoe (@OptaJoe) April 11, 2018